gummikana/ColdWar_CardGame/rules.md

 At the very beginning of your turn you may choose to start the Nuclear War.
 See Nuclear War section.

-If no Nuclear War was announced continue your turn in the following order:
+If Nuclear War was not declared, continue your turn in the following order:

 Draw 2 more cards and take 2 more workers.

-Then you can do any of the following in any order as many times as you want or can.
+Then you can do any of the following in any order as many times as you want or are able to.

 1. Start a project
 2. Deploy workers